Enhancing Large Vision Language Models with Self-Training on Image Comprehension: Introduction

 In addition, we explore the benefits of the various components of \ours.
 First, based on the description-infused fine-tuning stage that enhances the model's reasoning ability with self-generated description, we show that further letting the model describe the image before responding to a query provides further improved reasoning capability.
 This results in a notable improvement of $2.8\%$ on ScienceQA and $1.1\%$ on average as compared to direct responses to queries (Table \ref{tab:main-dar}).
 Moreover, we examine the impact of self-generated dispreferred responses, from either bad prompting or image corruption.
 By excluding these dispreferred responses and conducting SFT solely with preferred responses, we observed a performance decrease of $2.5\%$ on average across three benchmarks as compared to \ours with the preference data (Table \ref{tab:ablation-sft}).
 This highlights the importance of the negative samples in the self-constructed preference data by \ours.
 We also assess the scalability of our self-training scheme.
 By increasing the amount of generated preference data from $6k$ to $12k$, we show an even further improvement of \ours from $1.9\%$ to $3.1\%$ on LLaVA-Bench (Figure \ref{fig:data_scale_up}).
 This result suggests that \ours holds considerable potential for leveraging vast quantities of unlabeled images for self-training, given the immense availability of unlabeled image data.
 Lastly, our t-SNE visualization analysis shows that the closer the distribution between MSCOCO images, which we use for preference data construction, to images in downstream tasks, the more likely \ours results in higher performance gains (Figure \ref{fig:tsne_all}).

-The main contributions of this work are summarized as follows: \begin{itemize}[itemsep=3pt, topsep=3pt] \item We propose \ours, a novel two-stage self-training approach for LVLMs that focuses on enhancing their image comprehension capabilities by generating a preference dataset for image description without relying on pre-labeled image information.
+The main contributions of this work are summarized as follows: \begin{itemize}[nosep] \item We propose \ours, a novel two-stage self-training approach for LVLMs that focuses on enhancing their image comprehension capabilities by generating a preference dataset for image description without relying on pre-labeled image information.

 \item Through extensive experiments on seven diverse benchmarks, \ours demonstrates significant performance gains over the base LVLM, achieving an average accuracy gain of $4.0\%$.

 \item We explore the benefits of various components of \ours, highlighting its potential to leverage vast quantities of unlabeled images for self-training. \end{itemize}